Microsoft SPLA Explained: Everything You Need to Know

 There are two types of License Mobility in the context of SPLA:

 Even though from October 2022, License Mobility partnership is no longer required for BYOL, we advise you to maintain a register of all License Verification Forms.
 In the unfortunate case of a SPLA audit (Microsoft auditing providers for compliance), you may be asked to provide historic License Verification Forms to the auditor.
-Plus, licenses brought to your data centres from October 2022 via the Flexible Virtualisation Benefit also must undergo the License Verification process.
+Plus, licenses brought to your data centres from October 2022 via the Flexible Virtualisation Benefit also should be verified.

 Hosting Windows 11 and Microsoft 365 apps

-From October 2022, It is no longer a requirement.
+From October 2022, "Qualified Multi-Tenant Hosting" authorisation is no longer required.
 Windows 11 and Microsoft 365 apps may be hosted on any Authorised Outsourcer (any hosting provider except AWS, GCP, Azure, and Alibaba).

-Please note that you may not use your licenses on dedicated or shared hardware for such scenarios.
+Please note that you may not use your (provider's) licenses on dedicated or shared hardware for hosting.
 If a client does not have Microsoft 365 or Windows 11 licences, you must first sell the licenses to the client or refer them to an authorised reseller.

 Support obligations